swaggboi/PostText/README.md

 ## TODOs

+1. Retrieve replies in the single thread view
-1. Make a view for single threads(!!)
+1. Paging for replies in single thread view
 1. Default 'threads per page' is broken if config file isn't correct (should pick up the default value wtf)
 1. Pick a date format